ldn-softdev/jtc/User Guide.md

 - `-rr`: stringifyng output JSON - may occur only in the last option set; if such operation is required in the interrim operation - use template stringification instead
 - `-t`: output indentation - may occur only in the last option set
-- `-q`: parse input with a strict soludis quoting - may occur only in the initial option set
+- `-q`: parse input with a strict solidus quoting - may occur only in the initial option set
-- `-qq`: unqoting _JSON strings_, jsonizing stringified JSONs - may occur only in the last option set; if such operation is required in the interrim operation - use template jsonizing instead
+- `-qq`: unquoting _JSON strings_, jsonizing stringified JSONs - may occur only in the last option set; if such operation is required in the interim operation - use template jsonizing instead
 - `-z`: additionally printing size for the each walked JSON - may occur only in the last option set
 - `-zz`: printing size instead of JSON - may occur only in the last option set
 - `-f`: forcing (redirecting) outputs into a file  - may occur only in the last option set